THE FRUIT OF THE SPIRIT

 One reason we are not gentle is that we are trying to force closure on situations instead of being content with planting seed.
 All attempts to force closure, to get people to “sign on the dotted line,” to “accept Christ now,” unless directed by the Holy Spirit, is babylonish confusion.
 It is man attempting to do the work of the Holy Spirit.

 But in your hearts set apart Christ as Lord.
 Always be prepared to give an answer to everyone who asks you to give the reason for the hope you have.
-But do this with gentleness and respect, (I Peter 3:15—NIV)
+But do this with gentleness and respect (I Peter 3:15)

 Does the following sound like we are to go out and force the world to “accept Christ”?

 Let your gentleness be evident to all.
 The Lord is near.
-(Philippians 4:5—NIV)
+(Philippians 4:5)

 Mother Basilea Schlink of Darmstadt speaks of the “way of the Lamb.”
 I love this expression.
-It refers to the fifty-third chapter of the Book of Isaiah where Jesus was led as a lamb to the slaughter, as a sheep before the shearers standing there in silence and meekness.
+It refers to Isaiah chapter 53 where Jesus was led as a lamb to the slaughter, as a sheep before the shearers standing there in silence and meekness.

 The Lord Jesus can appear as the good Shepherd, the Lord of Hosts, the Lion, the Lamb, the Atonement for sin, the anointed Deliverer, and in any other manner required by the occasion.
 But the Bride is never the bride of the Shepherd, or of the Lion, or of the Atonement for sin.
 The Bride is always the Bride of the Lamb.